stack of alloy steel tubes

 Steel alloy is primarily iron (Fe) and carbon (C).
 However, adding other alloying materials can create different types of alloys, such as:

-What are the different properties of steel alloys?
+What are the properties of alloy steel?

 Steel alloys exhibit excellent strength and durability, making them suitable for applications that require high resistance to heavy loads and impact.